 As a first-year student, you will be taking 36 credit hours (18 each semester).
 Much of your work will be based on teamwork.
 At the conclusion of your second semester (first year), you'll engage in a project-based assignment (often an international assignment) for valuable "hands on" experience.

-The Foundational Core focuses on giving students a functional background in graduate-level tools.
+The fall semester focuses on giving students a functional background in graduate-level tools.
 The courses taken during this semester include:

 - Career Success Skills